VirgoCX Design System

 MY ROLE

-As a UI/UX Designer, I collaborated with the design lead, product managers, and developers to audit existing interfaces, establish a design system, and ensure consistency across platforms.
+As a UI/UX Designer, I collaborated with the design lead, product manager, and developers to audit existing interfaces, establish a design system, and ensure consistency across platforms.
 My focus was on scalability, accessibility, and efficiency in the design-to-development workflow.

 CONFIDENTIALITY